MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 ##### Step 1

-MCT app must be registered in the same Azure Active Directory which has MS Teams enabled in it.
+CT app must be registered in the same Azure Active Directory which has MS Teams enabled in it.
 The steps for the app registration are outlined in [this documentation](configure-login-social-work-school-account.md#work-or-school-account-based-authentication).

 ##### Step 2

-Follow only **Step 1** on [this link](#step-1---delegate-permissions-on-your-azure-ad-application-setup-for-microsoft-community-training) for setting up Teams for MCT.
+Follow only **Step 1** on [this link](#step-1---delegate-permissions-on-your-azure-ad-application-setup-for-microsoft-community-training) for setting up Teams for CT.

 ##### Step 3